In this Shopify launch checklist, we share the key steps you need to take before launching a brand new Shopify store.

 - check that the expected shipping rate is being applied correctly at checkout.

 You can check that shipping rates are being applied correctly by going part-way through a transaction on your store using an address in each of the countries / regions that you have set up shipping rates for.

 Don’t miss out on our free Business Growth E-Kit

 For a limited time only, we’re offering our readers some excellent free tools to help them grow their business.
 Sign up free to immediately receive:

 - downloadable cheatsheets on how to grow an online business

 - an exclusive discount code for email marketing app GetResponse

-- an exclusive 45-day free trial of Canva Pro
+- a 30-day free trial of Canva Pro

 - extended free trials of essential growth-hacking apps